 We did our stand up paddle-boarding lesson at La Couarde Sailing School where you can learn different water sports with surfing champion Antoine Albeau.

 I was excited to try paddle-boarding again, but the water was choppy that afternoon so I knew it was going to be tough.

 I usually have a good balance and I can stand up on a board easily.
 When the ocean currents and winds are strong, it’s not so easy anymore. but it’s more fun and challenging!

 After an afternoon spent at the beach, we drove across the island to Saint-Martin-de-Ré, our final destination for the day.
 Saint-Martin-de-Ré is a pretty port town with a bustling harbour, an ancient citadel and forts.

 The quay is the centre of activities in Sain-Martin-de-Ré, especially in the afternoons and evenings.
-I checked into my hotel room overlooking the harbour and immediately left again to go for a stroll around the town.
+I checked into Hotel Les Colonnes in a room overlooking the harbour and immediately left again to go for a stroll around the town.